 Long-haul flights can be rough, even in the best of circumstances.
 But business-class travel has mastered the art of making us feel as comfortable as possible while 30,000 feet in the air: hot hand towels, champagne in crystal glasses, toasted nuts in porcelain dishes, white tablecloths—even a real bed with a duvet and pillows.
 All these small attentions contribute to making us feel less groggy, dehydrated, and uncomfortable.
 But if you've ever been stuck in a middle seat in economy on a 14-hour flight, you know the true depths of despair international travel can bring.

 Because the destination is almost always worth it, we push through the discomfort in the hope of exiting on the other side with minimal jetlag, not looking like we've just slept on a park bench.
 That said, there are a few essentials to pack in your carry-on that can help tremendously in making air travel as comfortable as possible.
-Want to feel fresh as a daisy even after an international flight seated next to the aircraft bathrooms?
-Don't even think of boarding a plane without packing these long-flight essentials.
+If you want to feel fresh as a daisy even after an international flight seated next to the aircraft bathrooms, don't even think of boarding a plane without packing these long-flight essentials.

 A Good Pair of Headphones

 Plenty of Water

 Whether you're the type to bring your own bottle and fill it up at the airport, or you prefer buying some when you get through security, don't board a flight without at least one or two large bottles of water.
 Unless you're sitting in business or first class, getting up to grab bottled water is a hassle, and flight attendants rarely hand out enough water to keep you hydrated throughout the flight.

 Planes are so dirty, you'll want a good hand sanitizer to keep you clean throughout the flight.
 While some brands can dry out your hands quickly, this one is luxe, hydrating, and smells amazing.